eni23/micronova-controller/README.md

 #### Known locations

 Those are only tested for my stove (*L'Asolana Marina*), it seems like there are different values on different stoves.
+My Stove has a `L023_7` control board.

 | Type | Address | Description |